GageDeZoort/gagedezoort.github.io/_posts/2021-12-19-svfit-fastmtt.md

     &= (\vec{E}_T^\mathrm{meas})^T\bigg(\sum_{i=1}^{n_\mathrm{meas}}V_i\bigg)^{-1}(\vec{E}_T^\mathrm{meas})
 \end{aligned}$$

 Events with significant MET signal the presence of unmeasured particles like the neutrinos produced in tau decays.
 It should be possible to leverage MET information to constrain the invisible systems produced by tau decays; this observation forms the basis of several algorithms designed to correct the di-tau mass spectrum.

-<br /><br /><br /><br />
+<br><br><br><br>
 ![](/images/physics_diagrams/svfit_inputs.png)
-<br /><br /><br /><br />
+<br><br><br><br>

 ## Correcting the Di-Tau Mass Spectrum